 a life insurance company.

-political subdivision may issue obligations to fund all or any part
+municipality may issue obligations to fund all or any part of an

 (b) Before authorizing issuance and delivery of an

 obligation under this section, the governing body of the